Specialists in Veterinary Medicine

 Not all medications can be administered transdermally; contact us to discuss your pet’s medication and whether it can be made into this form.

-We can make some medications into flavored treats with fish, chicken, liver, or any number of other favorites.
+We can make some medications into flavored treats with fish, chicken, beef, or any number of other favorites.

 Treats are especially useful for delivering meds to a pet who does not like to be handled.
 They’re easy to leave for your pet to eat when you’ve left their space.